-Ms. Mumford is subject to a standard employment contract for the benefit of EMG.
-If Ms. Mumford were terminated other than for cause or voluntary resignation, the deferred portion of Ms. Mumford's 2017 cash bonus would continue to vest under the terms of her employment contract.
-In addition, if Ms. Mumford were terminated other than for cause or voluntary resignation, or in the event of a change in control, the 17,356 outstanding and unvested LTIP Units held by Ms. Mumford would continue to vest under the terms of her LTIP Unit award agreements.
-As previously disclosed, we expect, subject to the negotiation of a definitive agreement, to enter into a Retirement Agreement with Ms. Mumford, pursuant to which her deferred compensation will continue to vest and the forfeiture restrictions on her LTIP Units will lapse according to schedule, and in return she will make herself available to provide reasonable assistance to our Company during such period.
+Our Compensated Executive Officers are subject to standard employment contracts for the benefit of EMG.
+If a Compensated Executive Officer were terminated other than for cause or voluntary resignation, the deferred portion of such executive officer's 2018 cash bonus would continue to vest under the terms of their employment contract.
+In addition, if Mr. Herlihy or Mr. Smernoff were terminated other than for cause or voluntary resignation, or in the event of a change in control, the outstanding and unvested OP LTIP Units held by such executive officer would continue to vest under the terms of their OP LTIP Unit award agreements.